PhrozenByte/phpunit-array-asserts/README.md

 The `AssociativeArray` constraint asserts that a value is an associative array matching a given structure and that the array's items pass other constraints.

 Any native array and `ArrayAccess` object is considered an associative array, no matter which keys they use.
 However, the array's items are applied to the matching constraint (parameter `$consotraints`).
-By default, additional items will fail the constraint (parameter `$allowAdditional`, defaults to `false`).
-The same is true when items are missing (parameter `$allowMissing`, defaults to `false`).
-The expected keys and constraints to apply, as well as whether additional and/or missing items should fail the constraint, are passed in the constructor.
+By default, missing items will fail the constraint (parameter `$allowMissing`, defaults to `false`).
+Additional items will be ignored by default (parameter `$allowAdditional`, defaults to `true`).
+If you want the constraint to fail when additional items exist, set this option to `true`, however, please note that this works for native arrays only.
+The expected keys and constraints to apply, as well as whether missing and/or additional items should fail the constraint, are passed in the constructor.

 **Usage:**